dvdvideo1234/LaserSTool/readme.md

 15. Wiremod [API][ref-wire-api] for retrieving beam source settings and make control feedback
 16. A bunch of different laser addon dedicated elements you can find [here in the wiki page][ref-wiki-page]
 17. Coding effective wrapper for [editable entity][ref-ent-edit] manipulation and adjustment
+18. You can combine the refraction with [Shadowscion's primitive][ref-primitive] for using lenses

 ### Workshop
 I see many copies of this tool everywhere, but still, there is none that